W: Willis - Wiracocha

 After a couple of years with independent promoters, goalkeeper Peter joined his elder brother Johnny within the Joint Promotions network in 1975.
 They tagged successfully against heavyweight pairings and even against lighter weighted opposition such as McManus and Logan.
-Pete also had singles matches but never struck any chord of identity or originality.
+Pete also had singles matches but never remained overshadowed by brother Johnny.

 Dennis Winn was a very strong , muscular man who was a part time wrestler and part time tailor.
 Dwight J Ingleburgh told Wrestling Heritage, "He was a Leeds lad who worked mainly in the Yorkshire area, not travelling a lot because of his business.
 I worked with him on Cyril Knowles shows.
 If you upset him he could be a real handful.”
 Dennis’s physique gained him the nickname “The Perfect Man.”
 He was born in Leeds in 1931, As a physical culturist Dennis was a Mr Universe finalist in 1951, 1952 and 1953, highest ranking 2nd in 1952.His success in physical culture was followed by success as a wrestler when he turned professional in his early twenties.